 At the School of Dental Medicine Office of Diversity and Inclusion, we are committed to supporting our students, faculty, staff and patient community.
 We know that achieving diversity within our school has a strong, positive effect on the quality of a dental education program.

-Diversity helps us to advance student, resident and faculty achievement.
+Diversity helps us advance student, resident and faculty achievement.
 It enables us to better support the diversity of patients that we are privileged to serve.
-And by valuing diversity, we can better inform our research agenda and make meaningful contributions to improving our community’s health.
+And by valuing diversity, we can better inform our research efforts and make meaningful contributions to improving our community’s health.

-Reporting through the Senior Associate Dean for Admissions, Student Life and Inclusion, the Office of Diversity and Inclusion incorporates a team of faculty and staff working across the school and within our community.
-We are currently expanding our programs and partnerships to enhance communication, improve accessibility to resources, and position the school to better support our many constituents.
+The Office of Diversity and Inclusion incorporates a team of faculty and staff working across the school and within our community.
+We are currently expanding our programs and partnerships to enhance communication, improve accessibility to resources and position the school to better support our many constituents.

 If you or your organization are interested in learning more about the school’s commitment to diversity and inclusion, or wish to partner with us, then please contact us for more information.